unpoly/unpoly/README.md

 Always remember to build, commit and push build artifacts before calling `rake publish:release` so the Git tag points to the correct commit.

 If you have done this process a few times and know what you're doing, you can call `rake publish:all` to run all these steps in sequence.

+After you have published all release channels, remember to update [unpoly.com](http://unpoly.com/) so users see the new version, CDN link and CHANGELOG.

 Credits